 SAINTS PETER AND PAUL CATHOLIC SCHOOL

 From the Catholic Schools Office

 Hybrid Learning Plan: In-Person & At Home Learning

 We are taking these steps for the health and safety of everyone.
-Our teachers are our most valuable instructional resource, and we know you will support them by following the procedures for hybrid learning so we can return to full time face to face instruction as soon as possible.
+We know you will support our faculty and staff by following the procedures for hybrid learning so we can return to full time face to face instruction.

 2020-2021 School Year News